• Skip to primary navigation

 Crimp or pinch the outer edge to seal the top and bottom crusts together.
 Egg wash the lattice top with the egg yolk using a brush.

+Place the pie in preheated oven and bake for 30 minutes.
 Check the pie and cover the top with tin foil if it is already brown and bake it for another 15 minutes or until the filling is bubbling away.

-apple and blackberry pie freshly out of the oven
+apple and blackberry pie baked until golden

-Top Tips From the Chef
+Recipe Tips From the Chef

 • The type of apple you use for the pie filling is the key to how your pie will taste like.
 Use a variety of cooking and eating apples for two different textures.
 Apples that are sweet and sour at the same time are the best options.
 Make sure you adjust the amount of sugar given in the recipe to your taste.
 Not all apples taste the same!